ForgeRock/exampleOAuth2Clients/node-passport-openidconnect/README.md

     . . .
     ```

-    Such naming convention allows for accommodating generic/shared code in the views and the protected routes, e.g.:
+    Such naming convention allows for accommodating generic/shared code in the views and the protected routes.
+For example:

     [views/api.ejs](views/api.ejs)
     ```html